billymedia/WP-AI-Explainer/README.md

 4. Generate a new API key
 5. Copy and paste into plugin settings

-## 🎯 How It Works
+## How It Works

-1. **Install & Configure**: Set up the plugin with your preferred AI provider
+1. **Install & Configure**: Set up the plugin with your preferred AI provider and language
-2. **Customise Appearance**: Match your site's design with custom colours and positioning
+2. **Customise Appearance**: Match your site's design with custom colours
 3. **Users Select Text**: Visitors highlight any text on your website
-4. **AI Explains**: Instant explanations appear in responsive tooltips
+4. **AI Explains**: Instant explanations appear in localised responsive tooltips
-5. **Interactive Control**: Users can dismiss tooltips or keep them open as needed

-## ⚙️ Configuration Options
+## Configuration Options

 ### Basic Settings Tab
 - **Plugin Status**: Enable/disable functionality site-wide
+- **Language Selection**: Choose from 7 supported languages for tooltip interface
 - **AI Provider**: Choose between OpenAI or Claude
 - **API Keys**: Secure, encrypted storage for your API credentials
 - **AI Models**: Select from available models (GPT-3.5, GPT-4, Claude variants)